 When interviewing candidates, I found that those who talked about improving a weak skill or capability related to their ability to perform in the role came across as the most authentic and trustworthy.
 Much more so than a candidate that spoke about an unrelated skill or capability.

 Here’s another thing I noticed with this approach (and the reason why I recommend it).

-When you speak about a skill or capability relevant to the position you’re interviewing for, and you do it in the way that I will describe in a little while, you’re more likely to avoid getting asked to provide more examples of weaknesses.
+When you speak about a skill or capability relevant to the position you’re interviewing for and do it in the way that I will describe in a little while, you’re more likely to avoid getting asked to provide more examples of weaknesses.

 How to structure your answer

 The way to structure the answer to the question “what are your weaknesses” is very straight forward.

 - Explain why you consider it is a weakness